 Advanced Imaging Techniques

-After using visible light, conservators may use other forms of radiation to gain information about the object.
+In addition to visible light, conservators may use other forms of radiation to gain information about an object.
 Light from the ultraviolet (UV) and infrared (IR) portions of the light spectrum are two types of illumination commonly used by conservators.

 Ultraviolet illumination induces fluorescence in certain material that can help conservators see the condition of the object’s surface, including the presence or absence of varnishes and areas of overpaint or added material.
 This technique is called ultraviolet-induced visible fluorescence (UVF) because the fluorescence is visible.